 You can contact the School Admissions Team on (01472) 326291 (Option 4) for advice on places available in North East Lincolnshire schools and to request an 'In year Common Application Form' (ICAF).
+Alternatively you can Apply Online via the North East Lincolnshire Parent Portal or you can also download the In Year Common Application Form (ICAF) from the local authority's website at: www.nelincs.gov.uk.

+In Year admissions to Secondary schools

-You can also download the In Year Common Application Form (ICAF) from the local authority's website at: www.nelincs.gov.uk.
-Some secondary schools in North East Lincolnshire administer their own in year admissions and parents/carers can contact the school directly and request an In Year Common Application Form (ICAF).
-The School Admissions Team will be able to advise you if you need to contact the school direct.
+All secondary schools in North East Lincolnshire administer their own in year admissions and parents/carers should contact the school directly and request an In Year Common Application Form (ICAF).